elkirk/fetch-backend-exercise/README.md

 ### Interacting with the app
 There are 4 endpoints that accept requests:
-- `add-transaction` accepts POST requests representing points transactions that have the format:
+- `add-transaction` accepts POST requests representing points transactions that have the format described below and created a database entry for each:
     ```
     { "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }
     { "payer": "UNILEVER", "points": 200, "timestamp": "2020-10-31T11:00:00Z" }